 Additional subject area requirements:

 Students who wish to teach Social Studies in public secondary schools must have a state license to do so.
-To be eligible for a state license, students must successfully complete a baccalaureate degree in History or Government or have the equivalent in coursework in History or Government, complete the course requirements of the Secondary Social Studies program, pass all testing requirements, and complete the specific subject area requirements required by the state.
+To be eligible for a state license, students must successfully complete a baccalaureate degree with a major in history or a social science (government, public policy, international relations, economics, psychology) or have the equivalent in coursework, complete the course requirements of the Secondary Social Studies program, pass all testing requirements, and complete the specific subject area requirements required by the state.
 Students who are accepted into the M.A.Ed. program with undergraduate program deficiencies must complete course work to remove these deficiencies before they are eligible for licensure.

 First Aid, CPR and AED Training